 Here are a few items that we recommend bringing on every Banff hike:

-- Water – the Twin Lakes trail has a steady & extended uphill climb.
+- Plenty of Water – The Twin Lakes trail has a steady & extended uphill climb.
 You’ll get a good sweat going on your hike, so be sure you have enough water with you.
 A hydration pack is an effective and eco-conscious way to bring enough water for a hard hike.

 Twin Lakes Footwear Recommendation